Absolutely maximally entangled pure states of multipartite quantum systems: Classical codes and minimal support AME states

 A special subset of OA are formed by \emph{irredundant} orthogonal arrays (IrOA), i.e., those for which every subset of $c-k$ columns contains no repeated rows~\cite{Goyeneche2014}.
-Irredundant orthogonal arrays are useful in defining $k$-uniform states, as each IrOA($r,c,d,k$) is equivalent to an $k$-uniform state of $c$ qu$d$its, which is composed of $r$ superposed computational basis states~\cite{Goyeneche2014}.
-This construction is equivalent to the construction with MDS codes and orthogonal Latin squares, thus leading to states with minimal support.
-In particular, the following array
+Irredundant orthogonal arrays are useful in defining $k$-uniform states, as each IrOA($r,c,d,k$) of index unity leads to an $k$-uniform state of $c$ qu$d$its, which is composed of $r$ superposed states of computational basis~\cite{Goyeneche2014}.
+Arrays of index unity, $\lambda=1$ so that $r=d^k$, are always irredundant and they generate AME states with minimal support.
+This construction is equivalent to the approach based on orthogonal Latin squares and MDS classical codes.